glynnbird/proxee/README.md

   node proxee_manager.js
 ```

-which listens on port 5002 by default
+which listens on port 5002 by default, exposing a simple RESTful API.

 #### Creating customers